Geo-Environmental Surveys: recommended consultants for fast survey reports

 6. Ground Gas Monitoring

 A ground gas risk assessment measures hazardous gases such as methane, carbon dioxide, and volatile organic compounds (VOCs).
-These surveys are particularly important for sites near landfills or with a history of industrial use.
-Gas monitoring results inform mitigation strategies to prevent potential risks to buildings and occupants.
+These surveys are particularly important for brownfield sites near landfills or with a history of industrial use.
+Ground gas monitoring results inform mitigation strategies to prevent potential risks to buildings and occupants.

 7. Hydrogeological Surveys